-- 1 A Little History of C/C++ Programming Language
+1 A Little History of C/C++ Programming Language

-- 2 Areas of Application and Popularity
+2 Areas of Application and Popularity

-- 3 C++ Philosophy
+B C++ Philosophy

-- 4 C++ Weaknesses
+4 C++ Weaknesses

-- 5 Books and References
+- C++ Alternatives - Why Switching to a New Language is Hard?

-- 6 The Course
+5 The Course

 "When recruiting research assistants, I look at grades as the last indicator.
 I find that imagination, ambition, initiative, curiosity, drive, are far better predictors of someone who will do useful work with me.
 Of course, these characteristics are themselves correlated with high grades, but there is something to be said about a student who decides that a given course is a waste of time and that he works on a side project instead.